We’ve been busy

 - – – – (the current ones lasted 13 years; 6 yrs in the open and 7 years covered by the Station)

-West shed electrical upgrade
+West shed upgrade

 Russ offered to add three central lights in the west shed.
 At the same time, this switch needs to be moved towhere the door closing bar won’t hit it.